sikuli/sikuli/docs/source/globals.rst

 .. py:function:: switchApp(application)

-	Swtich to the specified application.
+	Switch to the specified application.

 	:param application: the name of an application (case-insensitive) or (part of) a window title (Windows/Linux).